drogozhang/ArXiv-Daily-Mail-Alert/README.md

 #### Step 2.
 Set up the config.

-In the demo.config, set up the sender, password, and retriever for mail notifications.
+In the demo.config, set up the sender, password, and receivers for mail notifications.

-More importantly, you can set the keywords, categories, and authors that you want to keep track of.
+More importantly, set the keywords, categories, and authors that you want to keep track of.

 **keywords**: return paper's **title** OR **abstract** contains at least one keyword of interest